laurieghione/monintermittence/README.md

 ## V1 :

-- Page Create a new active folder
+- Form page to create a new active folder
-- Page form to add several incomes at this folder
+- Form page to add several incomes at this folder
-- Delete / update income fonctionality
+- Delete / update income functionality
 - Calculation of different rates
 - Autocompletion of employer's names
 - Responsive